ericsalerno/goirc/README.md

 # goirc
 Teaching myself go.
 This is (will be) an attempt at building a super simple irc bot in golang.

-This isn't even remotely close to working yet.

 ## Example

 	c := goirc.Configuration{}